PabloMP2P/ClassyC/README.md

      Method(void, move, int speed, int distance)
    ```
 4. **Access the Interface**
 The interface cast function `to_InterfaceName` is stored within the object.
-You can access the interface by calling this function as a member of the object including the instance as the first parameter.
+You can access the interface by calling this function as a member of the object, passing the instance as the first parameter.
 The function returns an interface struct with pointers to the interface members in the object.
 ```c
   InterfaceName interface_struct = object->to_InterfaceName(object);
 ```